aguamala/terraform-init/README.md

 ```

-Set AWS credentials with IAM FullAccess in "~/aws/.credentials"
+Set AWS credentials with IAM FullAccess in "~/aws/.credentials".
+The profile and username must be the same.
+For instance, if the username is "user.terraform" the profile must be entered as follow.

 ```